Aortic aneurysm: Pathophysiology

 An aortic aneurysm can occur as a result of trauma, infection, or, most commonly, from an intrinsic abnormality in the elastin and collagen components of the aortic wall.
-While definite genetic abnormalities were identified in true genetic syndromes (Marfan, Elher-Danlos and others) associated with aortic aneurysms, both thoracic and abdominal aortic aneurysms demonstrate a strong genetic component in their aetiology.
+Aortic aneurysm development and progression have been directly associated with a deficiency of elastin as well as a loss of collagen type 1.
+The elastin-to-collagen ratio is also significantly higher in aneurysmal abdominal aortas compared to healthy abdominal aortas.
+While definite genetic abnormalities were identified in true genetic syndromes involving connective tissue abnormalities (e.g., Marfan, Ehlers-Danlos, and others) associated with aortic aneurysms, both thoracic and abdominal aortic aneurysms demonstrate a strong genetic component in their aetiology.

 Prevention

-The risk of aneurysm enlargement may be diminished with attention to the patient's blood pressure, smoking and cholesterol levels.
+The risk of aneurysm enlargement may be diminished with attention to the patient's blood pressure, smoking, and cholesterol levels.
 There have been proposals to introduce ultrasound scans as a screening tool for those most at risk: men over the age of 65.

-The tetracycline antibiotic doxycycline is currently being investigated for use as a potential drug in the prevention of aortic aneurysm due to its metalloproteinase inhibitor and collagen stabilizing properties.
+In a meta-analysis and systematic review of observational data, statins were associated with reduced rates of abdominal aortic aneurysm growth, rupture, and 30 day perioperative mortality.
+Randomized controlled trial research is unlikely to be conducted in this population due to ethical concerns when considering many patients who present with abdominal aortic aneurysms already have other proven indications of statin use, along with the lack of financial incentive for pharmaceutical companies in conducting expensive research on generic statins.

 Anacetrapib is a cholesteryl ester transfer protein inhibitor that raises high-density lipoprotein (HDL) cholesterol and reduces low-density lipoprotein (LDL) cholesterol.